 As a service to patients to ease their interactions with the medical insurance system, we provide complimentary insurance billing services with the exception of TriCare/TriWest.
 Tracking insurance coverage and dealing with insurance company problems is ultimately your responsibility.
 You are responsible to pay your bills for services provided, regardless of insurance coverage.
 The health care providers at Alaska Family Wellness Center are preferred providers for Blue Cross/Blue Shield and Aetna.
 We are not accepting new patients who are covered by Medicare.
 We are accepting patients who have TriCare but, as stated, we will not bill the company.
 TriCare patients will be considered self paying patients.
 We can, however, provide you the paperwork to submit your own claims to TriCare.

 If you are not sure if a service is covered by your insurance, please contact your insurance company prior to your appointment to see what percentage of the service provided you will be responsible for.
 Payment of your deductible, if not already met, and your copay are required at the time of service.

 In some instances, your provider may order services or testing which are independent from AFWC.
 Such organizations include: X-ray facilities, therapy facilities and diagnostic centers.
 If you use Laboratory Corporation of America, you will be billed through our office.
 As of March 17, 2014, Blue Cross-insured patients will receive a separate billing statement from LabCorp per BCBS policy.
+As of July 18, 2014, Aetna patients will receive a separate billing statement from LabCorp.
 All other organizations will directly bill you and your insurance company for their services.